-The internal control review performed by the Internal Control Adviser does not constitute an assurance engagement made in accordance with Hong Kong Standards or Auditing Hong Kong Standards on Review Engagements or Hong Kong Standards on Assurance Engagement issued by the Hong Kong Institute of Certified Public Accountants.
+1. The internal control review performed by the Internal Control Adviser does not constitute an assurance engagement made in accordance with Hong Kong Standards on Auditing, Hong Kong Standards on Review Engagements or Hong Kong Standards on Assurance Engagement issued by the Hong Kong Institute of Certified Public Accountants.